N'Faly Dante: Professional career

-Atlanta Hawks (2025–present)

 On 18 August 2025, it was announced the Atlanta Hawks had signed Dante to a two-year, $4.4 million offer sheet.
+He made four appearances for the Hawks, averaging 0.8 points and 1.8 rebounds.
+On 23 December, it was announced that Dante would miss the remainder of the season after suffering a torn ACL in his right knee.
+On 5 February 2026, Dante was waived by Atlanta.

 National team career

 With Mali at the 2016 FIBA Under-17 World Championship in Zaragoza, Spain, Dante averaged 2.8 points and 4.3 rebounds in 9.2 minutes per game, as his team finished in 15th place.
 He was named to the roster for Mali at the 2017 FIBA Under-16 African Championship in Mauritius, where his team captured the gold medal, but he did not record playing time.